 With more than 78 million Baby Boomers retirees exiting the workforce in the next 20 years, organizations are realizing they need a new game plan to facilitate this major wave of transitions.
 This Silver Tsunami just made strategy around succession planning, managing communication with potential retirees, and regulating the flow of exiting workers much more challenging.

 Discussing retirement with Baby Boomers is challenging, especially when they may be reluctant to retire.
 Potential baby boomer retirees are facing a brand new phase in their lives and contemplating the many challenges that coincide with a major transition like retirement.
 While stress around financial planning is common, there are many other factors to consider in retirement planning and these employees are looking for support beyond their 401K program.

 Are you prepared to navigate these complicated conversations?
 We’ve broken down the major concerns you should be ready to address with Baby Boomers who are nearing their retirement.
-Download our guide to preparing for reluctant retirees here.

 - Making money last through retirement

 Financial planning might seem like the most obvious source of stress for potential retirees, and one that you’ve already addressed with your organization’s 401K plan, but retirees are often still unsure of how to make their savings last through retirement.
 Only 13 percent of baby boomers believe they will be able to retire and maintain a comfortable lifestyle.
 In order to make money last through retirement, setting a budget early and adhering to it is crucial.
 Living beyond one’s means (conspicuous consumption) and buying things just for the sake of buying things (competitive acquisition) are two behaviors that must be avoided.